 - Grandpuits and its surroundings (combat of Mormant)

-- Montereau: St-Martin priory
+- Montereau: the Saint-Martin priory

 - Montereau: plateau of Surville